Moses-A/Linux-Scoring-Engine/README.md

 2. copy the engine.py file to somewhere accessible by the recipient

-3. run the script to check the score
+3. run the script to check the score:

            $ sudo python /directory/list/here/engine.py

+#Acknowledgements

+ This scoring engine was created on the behalf of both Holmes and Business Careers

+ Cyber Patriot High School teams and created for their use.
+This code is avaliable

+ for resditribution and modification of any kind, please refer to the MIT License.